Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

 All padded pet beds will help to relieve the pressure on joints and this is especially important for older dogs.

-There are memory foam dog beds that are specially marketed as orthopedic dog beds for large dogs which have a level of support suitable for the pet's size and weight.
+There are memory foam dog beds that are specially marketed as orthopaedic dog beds for large dogs which have a level of support suitable for the pet's size and weight.

 I guess it's a little like us choosing exactly the right mattress for our own bed—like Goldilocks, (who found that Papa bear's bed was too hard, Mamma bear's was too soft, but Baby bear's, was just right), these beds are made especially to give the right level of support for large dogs and although they are expensive, they are probably worth the investment.